-Greek researchers and clinicians have released groundbreaking results of a study that links the consumption of high phenolic early harvest olive oil serves as a shield against Alzheimer’s disease and Mild Cognitive Impairment.
+Greek researchers and clinicians have released groundbreaking results of a study which suggests that consumption of high-phenolic, early harvest olive oil serves as a shield against Alzheimer’s disease and Mild Cognitive Impairment.

 Amnesic Mild Cognitive Impairment is usually a precursor to Alzheimer’s disease and is characterized by memory loss and inability to perform complex daily activities.

 While there is no cure for Mild Cognitive Impairment and Alzheimer’s disease, the global effort against mental disorders has focused on the early detection and management of the disease in the early stages.

 According to the results of the 12-month study, a long-term intervention with a Mediterranean diet rich in extra virgin olive oil with a high-concentration of phenols in early-harvest extra virgin olive oil was associated with a significant improvement in cognitive function.

 The results from the Thessaloniki study come after similar studies that brought together Temple University researchers with partners in Italy, that revealed that high phenolic olive oil consumption could delay the onset of cognitive impairment and dementia.